ArmandDS/etlInsurance/README.rst

 1. Profitability: To extract a profitability report by product for the agency by and year.
 2. Cash Flow: To extract a cashflow report by product by agencies and years
 3. Revenues: To extract a revenue report by product by agencies and years
+4. Products: to extract all products
+5. Agencies: to getall agenncies

 **Categorization**